Story and photos by Manos Angelakis

 Add finely chopped onions, cornichons and capers to the mixture and toss with two spoons until everything is well combined.
 Adjust seasonings.

 Divide between 2 plates forming meat mounds.
 Use ½ egg shell, well cleaned without shards, to display a raw yolk on top of each meat mound; the eater will eventually mix the raw egg into the steak tartare.
 Serve with pommes frites.
+See photo on top of page.

 © June 2021 LuxuryWeb Magazine.
 All rights reserved.